langchain-ai/helm/charts/langsmith/docs/UPGRADE-0.2.x.md

     ![.langsmith_ui.png](../langsmith_ui.png)

-Note that old runs will not be visibile in the UI until you migrate them.
+Note that old runs will not be visibile in the UI unless you migrate them.
 See [Migrating old runs](#migrating-old-runs) for more information.
+This step is only required if you need access to run data from before the upgrade to Langsmith 0.2.x.
+If you are unsure or need assistance, please reach out to support@langchain.dev and we'd be happy to help.

 # Migrating old runs